elmirk/dialogic/README.md

 - To configure DPC search the "Configure SCCP module" block.
 - To configure OPC search the "Define Remote Signaling Points" block.

-The IP addresses and SCTP ports are also defined in **config.txt** file.
+The IP addresses and SCTP ports of the "SMS Router" entity are also defined in **config.txt** file.

 ### SCTP multihoming feature